Iodine: Chemical analysis

 The iodide and iodate anions can be used for quantitative volumetric analysis, for example in iodometry.
 Iodine and starch form a blue complex, and this reaction is often used to test for either starch or iodine and as an indicator in iodometry.
 The iodine test for starch is still used to detect counterfeit banknotes printed on starch-containing paper.

 The iodine value is the mass of iodine in grams that is consumed by 100 grams of a chemical substance typically fats or oils.
 Iodine numbers are often used to determine the amount of unsaturation in fatty acids.
 This unsaturation is in the form of double bonds, which react with iodine compounds.

-Potassium tetraiodomercurate(II), K_{2}HgI_{4}, is also known as Nessler's reagent.
-It is once was used as a sensitive spot test for ammonia.
+Potassium tetraiodomercurate(II), K2HgI4, also known as Nessler's reagent, was once used as a sensitive spot test for ammonia.
 Similarly, Mayer's reagent (potassium tetraiodomercurate(II) solution) is used as a precipitating reagent to test for alkaloids.
 Aqueous alkaline iodine solution is used in the iodoform test for methyl ketones.